avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 Market Basket Analysis also provides insight into how stores should market their items and target customers.
 If a customer purchases item A, and we know that item B is frequently purchased with item A, then we might consider targeting item A to that customer.
 With MBA we can determine how to consider more advantageous group discounts, and even go one step further in developing a recommmendor system for ecommerce shoppers.

 MBA is considered a type of rule based learning.
-A rule might look like: 'If a customer bought tortilla chips, then they will also buy salsa.'
+A rule might look like: *IF* a customer bought tortilla chips, *THEN* they will also buy salsa.

 ![Alternate image text](/images/Intro_MBA/chips_salsa.png)